CortexIntelligentAutomation/docs/content/en/docs/getting-started/on-premise/install-innovation-only/multiple-server-with-ha/prerequisites.md

 #### Installation User

-Local or domain users must be available to run the Application Pools for Gateway and Debugger.
+Domain users must be available to run the Application Pools for Gateway and Flow Debugger Service.
 These users must be given `Log on as a service` and `Log on as a batch job` permissions otherwise the Application Pools will not be able to run.

-#### Certificate Requirements

-Both Gateway and the Flow Debugger Service require an X.509 SSL certificate to be installed on the Web Application Server.
-The certificate must have the following properties:

-* Enhanced Key Usage: `Server Authentication` and `Client Authentication`
-* Subject Alternative Names (SAN): At minimum the FQDN of the Server.
-It can also include NetBIOS Name, IP address, localhost, 127.0.0.1

-If the user tries to navigate to an address not in the SAN list, then they will receive a certificate error.

-Wildcard certificates and self-signed certificates can also be used.
-However, self-signed certificates are not recommended for production instances.
-Details on how to create a self-signed certificate can be found at [Create Self-Signed Certificates][].

-More information about importing the certificate is given during installation.
+Information about how to do this will be given during installation.

+For Flow Debugger Service, the `NT AUTHORITY\NETWORK SERVICE` user can also be used.

-### Domain Requirements
+#### Domain Requirements

 For Gateway, only Windows domains with an Active Directory domain controller running Active Directory Domain Services are supported.